When the pros do it.

 Beefy!

-The carbon work being superb, we couldn't let overspray mess it up.
+The inner carbon work being visible, we couldn't let overspray mess it up.
 Tape, paper, patience, more tape.

 We briefly fitted the fenders without the side trims installed.
 The goal was to display what made the side trims fitment weird: the side trims themselves!